HeRAMS-WHO/herams-i18n/docs/index.rst

 	:alt: data contributor (advanced)
 	:align: center

 **Data viewers**: It is possible to grant users access to download data without providing them with edit rights.
-While this permission is commonly combined with access to *Edit Data*, under special circumstances, access might be granted to download data only.
+While this permission is commonly combined with the permission to *Edit Data*, under special circumstances, permission might only be granted to download data.

   .. image:: media/img/HeRAMS_permissions_data_viewer.png
 	:height: 200px